Don't tweet if you want TV, London fans told

 The IOC spokesman said it appeared the problem lay with oversubscription on one particular network, and talks had taken place in an attempt to share more of the data.
 “It’s a network issue, and it is that which we are working on,” he said.

-Official 2012 Olympic communications services provider BT, Vodafone and O2, owned by Spain’s Telefonica, said they had not seen any network problems.
+Official 2012 Olympic communications services provider Vodafone, O2, owned by Spain’s Telefonica, and BT said they had not seen any network problems.

 BT says it has provided four times the network capacity of the 2008 Beijing Games to meet the increased demand, laying enough cable to stretch between London and New York.